4757-23-01 Social work supervision

 (B) Clinical supervision requirements.

-(1) A social worker engaged in social psychotherapy in an agency setting shall be supervised by an independent social worker, a professional clinical counselor, a psychologist, a psychiatrist or a registered nurse with a master's degree with a specialty in psychiatric nursing.
+(1) A social worker engaged in social psychotherapy in an agency setting shall be supervised by an independent social worker, a licensed professional clinical counselor, an independent marriage and family therapist, a psychologist, a psychiatrist or a registered nurse with a master's degree with a specialty in psychiatric nursing.

 (2) A social worker working as an employee of a partnership, group or private practice shall be supervised in all practice of social work by a supervisor listed in paragraph (B)(1) of this rule.